Cozy Peach Kitchen

 Ingredients

-• Cannellini beans, a slightly nutty white bean, contribute fiber, protein, and a slew of vitamins and minerals.
+• Cannellini beans, a slightly nutty white bean, contribute fiber, protein, and a handful of vitamins and minerals.

-• A nice balsamic vinegar, the main flavor source in this dish.
+• Balsamic vinegar is the main flavor source in this dish.
 You don't need to go super fancy, but spending a little bit more money on balsamic vinegar goes a long way.
-This comes from someone who used cheap store brand vinegar for years; trust me, it's worth the upgrade!

-• Extra virgin olive oil provides healthy monounsaturated fats.
-Olive oil and balsamic vinegar create a flavorful and light pasta dressing.
+• Extra virgin olive oil provides healthy fats and flavor.
+Olive oil and balsamic vinegar create a flavorful and light pasta sauce.

 How to make

-You need a large skillet and a medium sauce pot for this recipe.
+This recipe uses a large skillet and a large sauce pot.

 Fork swirling pasta in white bowl.